Dyslexia affects

 Dyslexia is uncommon

 Epidemiologic data indicate that dyslexia is prevalent among 17.5%-21.5% of children and adults.
 Dyslexia affects all races and socioeconomic groups.
-(Connecticut Longitudinal Study of Learning)
+(Connecticut Longitudinal Study of Learning) It also occurs among children with additional disorders, such as autism and down syndrome.

 Dyslexia can be cured